ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The function `add_plugintest` now also supports setting environment variables for C/C++ based tests. *(René Schwaiger)*
 - The build system now automatically detects Homebrew’s OpenSSL version on macOS. *(René Schwaiger)*
 - We improved the automatic detection of Libgcrypt and OpenSSL. *(René Schwaiger)*
+- Resolved an issue where cmake did not properly set test feature macros to detect and use libc functionality. *(Lukas Winkler)*

 [Google Test]: https://github.com/google/googletest